 I have this pair of jeans that actually fit very well, but the zipper will not go up.
 Is there anyway I can stretch them out?

 Your drycleaner may have a wax stick that they can use to lubricate the zippers.
 If not, they could replace it with a better-quality zipper.

 Is there anything I can do to remove ink from a suede garment at home?

 Ink on a suede garment is a difficult stain to remove even for an experienced suede cleaner.
 Dyes on suede and leather garments are not as color fast as one would desire.
-Often it is necessary to remove some dye along with the ink then replace the dye.
+Often it is necessary to remove some dye along with the ink, then replace the dye.
 This is a difficult process depending on the color of the suede.
-Be sure to ask your leather cleaner how they do with ink before intrusting them with the item.
+Be sure to ask your leather cleaner how they do with ink before entrusting them with the item.

 7:30 a.m. – 6:30 p.m.